 Caleb Lihn is an estate planning, elder law, and special needs attorney.
 The experiences of raising a special needs daughter and caring for a mother with dementia issues inspired Caleb to assist individuals and families in need.
 Using his knowledge, empathy, and creative solutions, Caleb enjoys guiding his clients through the complex issues they face in the worlds of estate planning, elder law, and special needs planning.

 Caleb earned his Bachelor of Arts degree in Psychology from Arizona State University.
 Subsequently, he obtained his J.D. from the University of the Pacific, McGeorge School of Law.
-After law school, Caleb went on to earn an LL.M. in Estate Planning and Elder Law.
-Caleb is a member of the National Academy of Elder Law Attorneys (“NAELA”) and is the incoming President of the Arizona NAELA Chapter.
-He is the immediate past chair of the Executive Council for the Elder Law, Mental Health, and Special Needs Section of the State Bar of Arizona.
+After law school, Caleb continued his studies and earned an LL.M. in Estate Planning and Elder Law.
+Caleb is on the Board of Directors for the National Academy of Elder Law Attorneys (“NAELA”) and is a two-time past President of the Arizona NAELA Chapter.
+He is a past chair of the Executive Council for the Elder Law, Mental Health, and Special Needs Section of the State Bar of Arizona.
 Through peer nominations and reviews, Caleb was selected to Arizona’s Finest Lawyers and presented with an AV Preeminent Rating by Martindale Hubbell for excellence in legal ability and ethics.
-Caleb has also been selected as a Super Lawyer by Super Lawyers magazine and a Business Leader in the field of Elder Law by AzBusiness Leaders Magazine.
+Caleb has also been selected as a Super Lawyer by Super Lawyers Magazine each year since 2019 and a Business Leader in the field of Elder Law by AzBusiness Leaders Magazine each year since 2019.
+Caleb is an Adjunct Professor of Law at Western New England University, College of Law and was asked to design and teach a law school course in Special Needs Trust Administration.

 Those who know me well say that I’m: